 Your Complete Guide To Eye RejuvenationJune 26, 2020

+As we wear masks in more public spaces, our eyes become the thing that make the first impression for us.
 Does the skin around your eyes age differently to the rest of your face?
 Is anti-ageing around the eyes different to overall anti-ageing?
 Technically, the answers are both yes and no.

 The skin around your eyes is prone to the same signs of ageing as the rest of your face.
 This includes volume loss, loss of elasticity and dynamic wrinkles (caused by facial expressions).
+You may notice loose skin causing hooded eyelids.

 The difference is that the skin around your eyes is much thinner than anywhere else on your body, and the supportive fat pads are softer and more delicate, so this area is prone to showing signs of ageing much earlier.
 It’s also more heavily impacted by other factors such as sleep, diet, circulatory concerns and stress, which can lead to dark circles.